-For the majority of contract performance obligations, the Company has determined that an output method is appropriate measure of progress.
-Revenue recognition is determined by assessing the performance completed or delivered to date under the terms of the arrangement.
-The measures utilized to assess progress on the satisfaction of performance are specific to the performance obligation identified in the contract.
+For the majority of contract performance obligations, the Company has determined that an output method is appropriate measurements.
+Revenue recognition is determined by assessing the performance completed or delivered to discuss of the arrangement.
+The measures utilized to assess progress on the satisfaction of performance are specifically reformance obligation identified in the contract.